Authress/pulumi-authress/README.md

 The following configuration points are available for the `Authress` provider:

+- `autherss:accessKey` - The access key for the Authress API.
+Should be [configured by your CI/CD](https://authress.io/knowledge-base/docs/category/cicd) for more information.
+Or it can be overridden directly here.
+Do not commit this plaintext value to your source code.
-- `authress:custom_domain` - Your Authress custom domain, configured at https://authress.io/app/#/settings?focus=domain
+- `authress:customDomain` - Your Authress custom domain.
+[Configured a custom domain for Account](https://authress.io/app/#/settings?focus=domain) or use [provided domain](https://authress.io/app/#/api?route=overview).

 ## Reference Examples